 Cold email marketing templates

 Everyone loves a template because it makes their job easier and less effort is needed if you can copy and paste a template.
-But if you want cold emails to work for your business you should be avoiding templates at all costs.
-At least until you know what works and you can semi customize a template so it looks unique to that individual.
+But to make the most of cold email templates, make sure you know what works and how you can sem-customize the template so it looks unique to the recipient.

 What you should do is have a rough outline of what you are sending to businesses and adjust it to each one you are emailing.
 This way the email is customized and you can send out 50+ emails a day.